About Silverton

 Jail & Inmate Records

-The Marion County Jail in Salem serves as the primary detention facility for anyone arrested within county boundaries.
+The Marion County Jail in Salem is the primary detention facility for anyone arrested within county boundaries.
 Booking procedures include fingerprinting, photographing, and recording personal details of each arrestee.
 The public can search for current detainees through online inmate lookup services.
 Visitation at the facility operates under specific rules that require advance appointment scheduling and compliance with security measures.
 Oregon's bond and bail system allows defendants to secure release pending trial, with conditions established by the court on a case-by-case basis.

 Arrest Records